tdeekens/msc-thesis/interview-transcriptions/markdown/XFT-D-3.md

 # And about your communication with your OPOs, PGs and project managers: how do you receive information?
 Are you happy with the amount of information and how frequently it comes to you as a team?

 We got information from OPO each sprint review and also that is something I forgot to mention every week we have a line meeting.
 And during that meeting we also hear some kind of story about of that release date and those TR situation.
 For me I am kind of happy or satisfied for the current situation.
 It's with the other release plan, what is going on.
 Yeah, I think it is enough.
 Or?
+UPD: Yes, I am happy with received info from OPO.

 # ...you have to say...